Cheapest car insurance in Alaska for a bad driving record

 Cheapest car insurance in Alaska with bad credit

-The cheapest Alaska insurer for bad credit is Progressive, with rates averaging $2,289 annually or $191 monthly.
-Fortunately, drivers with bad credit can still find affordable auto insurance.
+The cheapest Alaska insurer for bad credit is Progressive, with rates averaging $2,289 per year or $191 per month.
+The good news is that drivers with bad credit can still get affordable auto insurance.

-Check out the table below to see how your credit score affects Alaska car insurance.
+Check the table below to see how your credit score affects Alaska car insurance.

 CompanyAnnual premium for good creditAnnual premium for bad credit